-Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Educational and Organizational Leadership Development in the College of Education and the Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education in the Inclusion and Equity division at Clemson University.
+Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Educational and Organizational Leadership Development in the College of Education and the Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education in the Division of Inclusion and Equity at Clemson University.
 The Charles H. Houston Center supports Clemson's Division of Inclusion and Equity by researching issues impacting institutional and educational outcomes and evaluating precollege and student engagement programs.
 From 2000 to 2005, Dr. Flowers was an Assistant Professor in the College of Education at the University of Florida.
 As a faculty member at the University of Florida, in addition to teaching students pursuing graduate degrees in higher education and student affairs, he conducted research to assess the impact of student experiences and institutional attributes on cognitive and psychosocial development.
-Dr. Flowers also served as a Commissioner on the Board of Commissioners representing South Carolina's 3rd Congressional District from 2016 to 2021 at the South Carolina Commission for Minority Affairs, a state agency that examines and addresses issues affecting minority populations throughout South Carolina.
-The South Carolina Commission for Minority Affairs also conducts research and implements programs regarding economic and social disparities impacting minorities across the state.
+Dr. Flowers also served as a Commissioner on the Board of Commissioners representing South Carolina's 3rd Congressional District from 2016 to 2021 at the South Carolina Commission for Minority Affairs.
+This state agency examines issues, conducts research, and disseminates information about economic and social disparities affecting minority populations throughout South Carolina.

-Cindy Roper is the Research and Planning Administrator at the Charles H. Houston Center for the Study of the Black Experience in Education.
-She has a Bachelor of Arts degree in Psychology and Sociology and a Master of Science degree in Applied Sociology, and a PhD in Policy Studies, all from Clemson University.
-Her research interests include evaluation, policy research, financial aid, and the effects of inequity on education and life outcomes.
+Cindy Roper is a Research Associate at the Charles H. Houston Center for the Study of the Black Experience in Education.
+She has a BA in Psychology and Sociology, a MS in Applied Sociology, and a PhD in Policy Studies, all from Clemson University.
+Her research interests are varied and include program evaluation, policy research, organizational research, and research addressing equity and social justice issues.